OpenNewsLabs/amo/README.md

 ## Amo ##

-Amo is a simple service to provide you with the up to date share count of a given url in the socialsphere.
-Currently includes only Google Plus, Facebook and Twitter.
+Amo is a simple service to provide you with the up to date share count of a given url in the major social networks.
+Currently includes only Facebook and Twitter.

  1. **Clone:** git clone git://github.com/openNews/amo.git
  2. **Navigate to repo:** cd amo